Legal Tips/Risk Reduction

 Hard Money Loans

 A Hard Money Loan is a type of loan that is secured by real property.
-Hard money loans are considered loans of "last resort" or short-term bridge loans.
 These loans are primarily used in real estate transactions, with the lender generally being individuals or companies and not banks.
 READ MORE...

 Homeowners/Hazard Insurance